Fatafim/time_series_analysis/README.md

 ### 2. **Modeling consumer inflation**

-This is an experimental research trying to establish whether ARIMA or SARIMA models are able to successfully model CPI in the US since 2010 till today (10.10.2022).
+This is an experimental research trying to establish whether it is possible to model the american CPI with econometric and/or machine learning algorithms.
 **Modelling inflation is not a simple task, so this project will be continued** and will extend the models used to more and more advanced ones - if you're not dealing with nTSA on your daily basis, it's likely you will see something new!
 I hate repetitive notebooks, so I will do my best to keep it interesting.
 Stay tuned!

+1. Basic EDA and SARIMA *(CPI.ipynb)*
+2. Structural break analysis and shortening the data *(CPI_short.ipynb)*

 ### 3. Comparison in traditional TSA Exploratory Data Analysis